 WooCommerce is a powerful e-commerce tool, but if you want to add a checkbox to a product, you’ll need a little help.
-Out-of-the-box, WooCommerce doesn’t have a way to add a checkbox input field to your site’s product pages.
+By default, WooCommerce doesn’t have a way to add a checkbox input field to your site’s product pages.

 That’s where this tutorial comes in.
 We’ll show you exactly how you can add a checkbox to your WooCommerce product pages with the help of a powerful extra plugin.